AtchayRM/Ecommerece-Follow-Along/README.md

 # Milestone 30 : PayPal Payment Integration

 In this milestone, you will integrate PayPal payments into a React application.
 This involves setting up the PayPal API, configuring the payment provider, building a payment component, and testing transactions in the PayPal sandbox.

+# Milestone 31: Redux Global State Management

+In this milestone, you will implement global state management in a React application using Redux.
+You will set up a Redux store, create actions to manage user email state, and wrap the app with a provider for state access across components